Introducing this sweet Vietnamese American City Hall couple!

 Fully present for this City Hall Vietnamese wedding

 Mimi emphasized how important it was for everyone to be fully present and really feel part of the afternoon’s proceedings, rather than snapping pictures.

-We are limited in our time at City Hall, as the process is very fast-moving and run pretty efficiently.
+We are limited in our time at City Hall.
+The process is a fast-moving well-oiled machine.
 They have a lot of couples to marry every single day – actually up to 60 on Fridays.

 Practical and fun!

-I find it’s fairly common for couples to marry at City Hall for very good and practical reasons – green card, buying a house, saving money at tax time, eloping at City Hall, or ahead of a destination wedding abroad.
-I am totally in favor of marrying for practical (as well as romantic!) reasons!
+I find it’s fairly common for couples to marry at City Hall for very good and practical reasons!
+Green Cards, buying a house, filing jointly at tax time, spontaneous elopements, or ahead of a destination wedding abroad.

-I myself had the simplest, fuss-free City Hall wedding a day or two after my arrival in the states with my K1 fiance visa, with a view to obtaining my green card so I could be with my love.
+I had the simplest City Hall myself!
+It was a couple of days after my arrival in the states with my K1 fiance visa, the first step to getting a Green Card!

 City Hall weddings are basically the antidote to the wedding-industrial complex.
-Fun, simple, joyful and beautiful.
+Fun, simple, joyful, quick and beautiful.

-Looking for an experienced City Hall photographer than will not only photograph your wedding but help you plan it and guide you though timelines, locations and the whole process?
-Or that’s sometimes available at the last minute?!
+Looking for an experienced City Hall photographer that will also guide you through timelines, locations and the whole process?

 Vendor love //